buildpacks/rfcs/text/0000-pack-buildpack-new-alternatives.md

 prompt="Enter a directory"
 ```

-The following `prompts.toml` is invalid as the `default` and `choices` fields are mutually excusive:
+The following `prompts.toml` is invalid as the `default` and `choices` fields are mutually exclusive:

 ```toml
 [[prompt]]